Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Properties of the transition density

 \item For all $\gamma \in \left(0,1+ \frac{\eta -1}{\alpha}\right)$, there exists a constant $C>0$ such that for all $m\geq 1$, $t \in (0,T]$, $s_1,s_2 \in[0,t)$, $\mu \in \PP$, $x,y,v \in \R^d$

 \end{itemize} \end{Prop}

-\begin{Rq} Note that by the asymptotic behavior of the Beta function, we get that all the series appearing in the right-hand side members of the preceding inequalities are convergent. \end{Rq}
+\begin{Rq} Note that by the asymptotic behavior of the Beta function, we get that all the series appearing in the right-hand side members of the preceding inequalities are convergent.
+This provides controls which are uniform with respect to $m$. \end{Rq}

 \textbf{Step 2: Passage to the limit in the previous estimates.} We are going to take the limit $ m \to + \infty$ in all the estimates proved in Proposition \ref{Prop_density_Picard} to deduce that the transition density $p(\mu,s,t,x,y)$ of the McKean-Vlasov SDE \eqref{McKVSDE} satisfies the regularity properties and estimates of Theorem \ref{Thm_density_McKean}.
-This will be done along a converging subsequence given by Arzelà-Ascoli theorem.
+This will be done along a converging subsequence given by the Arzelà-Ascoli theorem.
 Notice that all the partial sums of the series appearing in the all the upper-bounds of Proposition \ref{Prop_density_Picard} have a limit when $m \to + \infty$ using the asymptotic behavior of the Beta function.\\

 First of all, note that Theorem \ref{Thm_wellposedness} yields